ningyu1991/TextureMixer/README.md

 where
 - `train_dir`: The prepared training dataset directory that can be efficiently called by the code.
 - `val_dir`: The prepared validation dataset directory that can be efficiently called by the code.
 - `num_gpus`: The number of GPUs for training.
-Option {1, 2, 4, 8}.
+Options {1, 2, 4, 8}.
 Using 8 NVIDIA GeForce GTX 1080 Ti GPUs, we suggest training for 3 days.

 ## Applications
 ### Texture Interpolation